content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/1-java-basics/3-program-internal-hello-java-program-how-to-set-path.md

 ![](media/0a08c417e7da9c2245a3e6fdbd82f3cb.png)

 -   Now your permanent path is set.
--   You can now execute any program of java from any drive.
+-   You can now execute any program of java from any drive/folder/location.

 ## 4. References